tsokomalusi/PIC16F877A_LABS/README.md

 ![lab6](https://github.com/user-attachments/assets/435b9edf-0ca3-459b-b839-facb05fb2ba3)

 ## Lab 7: Polling vs Interrupt-driven system
-The main aim of this is to demonstrate fast reponse of the interrupt driven system compared to low responsivenes of a system based on polling methods.
+The main aim of this lab is to demonstrate fast reponse of the interrupt driven system compared to low responsivenes of a system based on polling methods.

 ## Schematic capture and simulation (Proteus)